MwangiR/Group1_Project/README.md

 ## Requirments

-The user must have a valid Spotify Account with some saved playlists to their account The user must be willing to allow Geolocation on their browser
+The user must have a valid Spotify Account with some saved playlists to their account and be willing to allow Geolocation on their browser

 ## Usage